Standard python imports

 where:

-from scipy.special import gamma, hyp1f1
+from scipy.special import hyp1f1

 def HGG(